omeka/classic-enduser/docs/Plugins/ActivityLog.md

 ## Delete events

-A Super user can use the plugin confirguration screen to delete old events.
+A Super user can use the plugin configuration screen to delete old events.
 From the "Plugins" link at the top of the administrative dashboard, select "Configure" in the Activity Log entry.
 This offers the ability to delete all Activity Log entries before a given date.
 Enter a date formatted as "YYYY-MM-DD".

 ![The configuration screen for Activity Log has a field to enter a date in the format YYYY-MM-DD.](../doc_files/plugin_images/ALog_delete.png)